-- Prompt guidance is commonly used as a way for people to learn to prompt better. - Research suggests that training on how to prompt can lead to greater productivity gains from LLM tools (Dell'Acqua et al. 2023). - Using a lens informed by the psycholinguistic concept of grounding (Clark 1996), Teevan (2023) argues in HBR that effective communication with generative AI requires providing contextual information, specifying the desired output, and verifying the accuracy of the generated content. - Many other guides and reference materials are also available, including a recent WorkLab article (Microsoft 2023) and OpenAl's documentation on prompt engineering (OpenAl 2023). - Tools can help users develop more effective prompts - Researchers are building interactive tools that can help people iteratively refine their prompts (e.g., Brade et al. 2023, Chung and Adar 2023). - Human-in-the-loop LLM-based optimization was shown to enable non-experts to improve prompt performance for medical note generation (Yao et al. 2023). - Copilot Lab is one Microsoft effort to help people learn how to effectively interact with LLMs, e.g. by providing a collection of suggested prompts.
+- Prompt guidance is commonly used as a way for people to learn to prompt better. - Research suggests that training on how to prompt can lead to greater productivity gains from LLM tools (Dell'Acqua et al. 2023). - Using a lens informed by the psycholinguistic concept of grounding (Clark 1996), Teevan (2023) argues in HBR that effective communication with generative AI requires providing contextual information, specifying the desired output, and verifying the accuracy of the generated content. - Many other guides and reference materials are also available, including a recent WorkLab article (Microsoft 2023) and OpenAl's documentation on prompt engineering (OpenAl 2023). - Tools can help users develop more effective prompts. - Researchers are building interactive tools that can help people iteratively refine their prompts (e.g., Brade et al. 2023; Chung & Adar 2023). - Human-in-the-loop LLM-based optimization was shown to enable non-experts to improve prompt performance for medical note generation (Yao et al. 2023). - Copilot Lab is one Microsoft effort to help people learn how to effectively interact with LLMs, e.g. by providing a collection of suggested prompts.

-The PromptPaint interface, which uses non-textual affordances to help people refine image generation (Chung and Adar 2023)
+The PromptPaint interface, which uses non-textual affordances to help people refine image generation (Chung & Adar 2023)

-Brade, S. et al. (2023).
-Promptify: Text-to-Image Generation through Interactive Prompt Exploration with Large Language Models. arXiv preprint.
-Herbert H. Clark.
-1996.
+Dell'Acqua, F., et al. (2023).
+Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of AI on Knowledge Worker Productivity and Quality.
+SSRN working paper.
+Clark, H. H., 1996.
 Using Language (1st edition ed.).
 Cambridge University Press.